vladfilipro/apigeon/docs/apigeon.md

 The start method is used to make the server start listening for connections on the described port

-- The `port` parameter is the port for the http server
+- The `port` parameter is the port for the server
 - The `cb` parameter is a function that will be called once the server starts ( optional )

 ---